 If you or someone you know is struggling with alcohol addiction, you may be wondering if it is possible to quit drinking on your own.
 However, it’s important to understand that quitting alcohol cold turkey without professional help can be dangerous and even life-threatening, with the risk of death being a possibility, particularly for those who have been consuming alcohol heavily.
-In this article, we will explore the potential dangers of quitting alcohol cold turkey and emphasize the crucial need for seeking professional help for alcohol addiction to ensure a safe and successful recovery.
+A person who is addicted to alcohol has a number of symptoms that are easily identifiable.
+Binge drinking and hangxiety are common symptoms and consequences of alcohol addiction.

 What is Quitting Cold Turkey?